 - 1) Ensure that all students are aware of the proctoring policies of the UNC system by including this statement in student handbooks. - 2) Ensure that faculty members are educated on the UNC policies and procedures. - 3) Encourage faculty that wish to use the UNC proctoring system to ensure students are notified of the procedures in the syllabus. - 4) Encourage faculty to utilize an electronic learning management system (e.g., Blackboard, Moodle) course site and include the information on the UNC proctoring system and course-specific specifications about proctoring. - 5) Encourage faculty members to consider the complexities of proctoring when designing the syllabus to ensure that students have ample time to arrange for and complete the course activity. - 6) Require all students to sign an Academic Integrity Pledge to demonstrate a commitment to academic honesty and completing work individually. - 7) Request feedback from students routinely about the use of the UNC proctoring system via course evaluations and other feedback mechanisms. - 8) Ensure that students are aware they may submit concerns regarding the use of the UNC proctoring system to the course instructor, or the Department Chair at any time.
-The following is a list of ECU resources for proctoring:
+ECU Testing Center and proctoring resources can be found at: https://testingcenter.ecu.edu/